Police nab female armourer of kidnap gang

 A statement by Force Public Relations Officer, DCP Frank Mba, said: “As an armourer, Fatima was responsible for ensuring the safety of the weapons used by the gang whenever not in use.

-“Fatima, who confessed to being the gang’s armourer for over a year, claimed to receive a handsome reward each time the weapons were returned to her after each operation.
+“Fatima, who confessed of being the gang’s armourer for over a year, claimed to receive a handsome reward each time the weapons were returned to her after each operation.

-“She acknowledged knowing that the arms, which she usually kept in a neatly dug hole in her compound, were used for robberies, kidnapping and other criminal purposes.
+“She acknowledged knowing that the arms, which she usually keeps in a neatly dug hole in her compound were used for robberies, kidnappings and other criminal purposes.

-“Investigations show that Fatima, the female armourer, who is a trader and single mother of two, was recruited by her boyfriend Abubakar Usman.
+“Investigations show that Fatima, who is a trader and single mother of two, was recruited by her boyfriend, Abubakar Usman.

 “Since they began operations, the gang is estimated to have made over N12 million from their various criminal escapades.

-“Recovered from the gang are five AK-47 rifles, one G3 rifle; one Beretta pistol; 1,476 rounds of ammunition; 36 rounds of G3 ammunition; six AK-47 magazines; one operational vehicle, eight mobile phones and box containing operational tools.
+“Recovered from the gang are five AK-47 rifles, one G3 rifle, one Berretta pistol, 1,476 rounds of ammunition, 36 rounds of G3 ammunition, six AK-47 magazines, on operational vehicle, eight mobile phones, a box containing operational tools.